paygaphack/mentors-repo/companies-house-api/README.md

     ```

 8. Now you should be all ready to fire up a query :boom: `$ python query_companies_house.py`
-    If everything goes well, you should see the response printed out in the console and you should have a file called `00000006.txt` which stores a dictionary of data holding active officers' information returned from the Companies House API for the company with the Company Registration Number "00000006".
+    If everything goes well, you should see the response printed out in the console and you should have a file called `all_officers_information.txt` which stores a dictionary of data holding active officers' information returned from the Companies House API for the company with the Company Registration Number "00000006".
+    If you would like your file to match the company number, find the following commented out code in `all_officers_information.txt`:

+    ```
+    # with open(company_num + '.txt', 'w') as file:
+    #     json.dump(company, file, indent=4)
+    # return company
+    ```

+Uncomment that code and comment out the code (below) stating:

+    ```
+    with open('all_officers_information.txt', 'a') as file:
+        json.dump(company, file, indent=4)
+    return company
+    ```

 ## :three: Working with the Data